stelong/stelong.github.io/_pages/publications.md

 ---
 layout: page
 permalink: /publications/
-title: Publications, Talks, and Posters
 ---

-In this section, you can find all my publications, as well as talks I have given and posters I have presented during conferences.
+Here you can find all my publications, as well as talks and posters I have presented at conferences.
 If you're curious to know more about a specific research topic, don't hesitate to reach out!

 ## Publications